hmslima/sambahsacompletegrammar/sambahsa.md

-Many complain that very simple auxiliary languages offers little poetic freedom, others will say that more complex auxiliary languages are unnecessarily more difficult.
+Many complain that very simple auxiliary languages offers little poetic freedom, others will say that more complex auxiliary languages are unnecessarily difficult.

 []{#anchor-2}*Arrested for having dog, arrested for not having dog*.

 THE SAMBAHSA VOCABULARY
 -----------------------

-Just below a list of languages that had contributed for the sambahsa vocabulary, the percentage of borrowed word and some examples between
+Just below there is a list of languages that had contributed for the sambahsa vocabulary, the percentage of borrowed words and some examples between
 parentheses:

 **Indo-European –** 44,28 % *(skadh, paursk, potnia) *